devo-id/Lung-Nodules-classification-based-on-Radiomics-and-ResNet101/3 ResNet101/readme.md

 ### Output
 ```
-This Program will calculate the features of the data and saving them in ResnetFeatures.csv
+Feature will get saved in ResnetFeatures.csv
 ```